ubcemergingmedialab/able-tools/README.md

 - Unity 2018.4

 We use the 2018 LTS ("Long Term Support") version of Unity because it's guaranteed to not have major changes.
+If a tool would benefit from a newer feature (i.e UIElements based editor tools) we might consider moving up a version, or at least having tools with different version compatibilities.

 ## Getting Started